devleaks/cockpitdecks-docs/docs/Button/Button Representations/Basic.md

 # Deck Specific Displays

 Some decks have particular LCD displays.
-Cockpitdecks [[Larger Displays|designed specific]]  activations and representations for those.
+Cockpitdecks [[Deck Specific#Larger Displays|designed specific]]  activations and representations for those.

 # Other Representations